refaktor/rye/README.md

     export PATH=$PATH:/usr/local/go/bin
     go version

 Clone the main branch from the Rye repository.
-There is a submodule (a different repo) for contributed packages, hence the additional flag:
+There is a submodule (a different repo) for contributed packages, hence the additional flag is needed:

     git clone --recurse-submodules https://github.com/refaktor/rye.git && cd rye